 So get ready for a fun, effective workout!

 Osteogenic loading (OL) is a very important aspect of bone health.
 It’s so important, in fact, that in the spring of 2015, the World Congress On Osteoporosis announced for the first time ever its official recommendation of OL as a viable, drug-free method of treating osteoporosis.
-Of course, the Save Our Bones Program has been recommending this all along!
+Of course, the Osteoporosis Reversal Program has been recommending this all along!

 The reason is that OL involves axial loading of the skeleton, which simply means applying force along the longitudinal axis of your body (in other words, from the top of your head through your pelvis and down to your feet).
 This type of exercise targets all the load-bearing bones and joints, which need to be strengthened to prevent fracture.